-SubmissionAssessments, unless otherwise stated in this study guide, are to be submitted electronically via Assignments in MyUni on the due date identified in this study guide.
-Instructions for assignment submission are available under Tutorials at www.adelaide.edu.au/myuni/.
+SubmissionAssessments, unless otherwise stated in your Study guide, are to be submitted electronically via Assignments in MyUni on the due date identified in this Study guide.
+Instructions for assignment submission are available for all students under Tutorials at www.adelaide.edu.au/myuni/.

 Grades for your performance in this course will be awarded in accordance with the following scheme:

 M10 (Coursework Mark Scheme) Grade Mark Description FNS Fail No Submission F 1-49 Fail P 50-64 Pass C 65-74 Credit D 75-84 Distinction HD 85-100 High Distinction CN Continuing NFE No Formal Examination RP Result Pending

 Further details of the grades/results can be obtained from Examinations.

 Grade Descriptors are available which provide a general guide to the standard of work that is expected at each grade level.
 More information at Assessment for Coursework Programs.

 Final results for this course will be made available through Access Adelaide.